chighum/Homework12-Employee_Tracker/README.md

 ## Installation

-Download this repository, run npm i to install the packages, and then run node index.js to start the application.
+Download this repository, run npm i to install the necessary packages, and then run node index.js to start the application.

 ## Usage